Pengeace/LncRNA-Disease-link/data/readme.md

 3. The **embeddings.txt** contains the feature vector of each biomedical entity calculated by [DeepWalk](https://github.com/phanein/deepwalk).

+4. The **lncRNA_lncRNA_similarity.csv** are the similarity scores between every two lncRNAs based on cosine distance.

-4. The **lncRNA-disease-prediction.csv** contains prediction results.
+5. The **lncRNA-disease-prediction.csv** contains prediction results.

-5. The 5-fold cross validation associated data are in **data-partition** directory.
+6. The 5-fold cross validation associated data are in **data-partition** directory.